'Proceed with caution': WECHU on Ontario entering step 1 of reopening plan Friday

 Step 1 includes the return of outdoor patios, non-essential retail with capacity limits in place, an increase to outdoor gatherings allowing up to 10 people and other outdoor activities.

-The owner of Dead Parrott Records, Paul Russell, is read to open the doors on Friday.
+The owner of Dead Parrott Records, Paul Russell, is ready to open the doors on Friday.

 “Opening next Monday would have been great, but opening on Friday is even better,” Russell says.
 “I always get people who tend to come in on a Saturday who you don’t see during the week, so maybe some of those will show up too?”